Turner Construction: Bid rigging scheme

 In February 2018, investigators with the Manhattan District Attorney's Office started looking into Turner Construction and Bloomberg LP over suspected construction fraud by employees in each company and 22 subcontractors.
 There was conspiracy, bribery and kickbacks involved which occurred between 2010 and 2017.

 In the multi-year bribery and bid rigging scheme involving Turner, a former Turner vice president, Ronald Olson, pleaded guilty to bribery in July 2020.
 Olson pleaded guilty to tax evasion for US$1.5 million he received in connection with Bloomberg jobs while he was working for Turner.
 He received bribes from subcontractors in exchange for awarding them contracts for Bloomberg L.P. projects.
 He was one of 14 individuals facing charges over this scandal.
+In 2021, Olson was sentenced to 46 months in federal prison.